allaboutduncan/clu-docs/docs/blog/posts/source-wall-and-safety-update.md

 ![Source Wall](../../assets/source/files.png){: .center-image}

 Fine-tuning your comic metadata just got a lot easier.
 In v4.10, we've introduced the **Source Wall** view (naming inspired by [Metron](https://metron.cloud)) **.
-This view is a table-based view of your libray, that also includes the metadata.
+This view is a table-based view of your library, that also includes the metadata.
 Whether you want a quick view of your directories or you need to address those metadata inconsistencies, you now have the visibility you need to keep your library organized.

 ### **Soft Delete & The Trash Can**